GiuseppeSoriano/WeFood/Documentation/Documentation.md

 1. Personal Information about the Users: only the username of the Users was available (`AuthorName ` in `recipes.csv` of [`[3]`](https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews?select=reviews.csv)).

 2. The quantity of each ingredient in the recipes: `RecipeIngredientQuantities` in `recipes.csv` of [`[3]`](https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews?select=reviews.csv) contains some numbers that could be useful for this purpose, but they are not clear and there is no documentation about them.
-Indeed there is no way to understand if they are the quantities of the ingredients in grams or in other units of measure (e.g. just to have an idea there numbers like the following: 1, 1/2, 3, 5, etc).
+Indeed there is no way to understand if they are the quantities of the ingredients in grams or in other units of measure (e.g. just to have an idea there are numbers like the following: 1, 1/2, 3, 5, etc).
 Furthermore, there are a lot of `NA` values in this column.

 Everything else is in the datasets, and need only to be cleaned and appropriately merged to obtain the structure needed for the population of the databases.